php-etl/documentation/content/getting-started/compilation/_index.en.md

 php bin/satellite build satellite.yaml
 ```

+In our case, the pipeline will be compiled under `build/`, the directory specified in `filesystem.path` of the configuration.

 > Notice: You will need to run this command every time you change your configuration files.